h365chen/socassess/docs/src/feedback.md

     pass
 ```

-These are the feedback messages.
-Notice that I will also code some complimentary
+Here are the feedback messages.
+Note that I will also include some complimentary
-feedback messages since I believe they are very helpful in motivating students
+feedback messages, as I believe they are very helpful in motivating students to
-to learn.
+learn:

 ```python
     frozenset([